 Some believe that WordPress is bad because it is available for free.
 Those folks say that makes its future path unclear.

-This argument is untrue and often given by people who don’t know why WordPress is free.
+This argument is untrue and is often used by people who don’t know why WordPress is free.

-The trademark ‘WordPress’ is owned by the WordPress Foundation which is a non-profit organization.
+The trademark ‘WordPress’ is owned by the WordPress Foundation, a non-profit organization.
 The foundation’s mission is to promote WordPress beyond contributors so that it remains available for everyone to use.

 Apart from the non-profit foundation, there is also a multi-billion industry behind WordPress.